Rt Hon Winston Peters

 He is a former New Zealand Maori rugby representative.

-After the 2017 general elections, New Zealand First formed a coalition government with the Labour Party.
-Mr Peters was the Deputy Prime Minister, Minister for Foreign Affairs, State-Owned Enterprises and Racing.
+After the 2017 general elections, New Zealand First formed a coalition government with the Labour Party and was the Deputy Prime Minister, Minister for Foreign Affairs, State-Owned Enterprises and Racing.